Laser Spine Institute is serving patients from the greater Washington, D.C., area

 A minimally invasive alternative

-Our minimally invasive, outpatient procedures are an alternative to traditional open spine surgery and can provide you with the pain relief you require without the complications that typically accompany open spine surgery.
-To learn more about our services, and to request your MRI or CT scan review, contact Laser Spine Institute today.
+Our minimally invasive outpatient procedures are a safer and effective alternative to traditional open spine surgery and do not require a lengthy recovery period.^ To learn more about our procedures, and to request a free MRI review,* contact Laser Spine Institute today.
+This over-the-phone review will help us determine if you could be a candidate for our procedures.